lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 This article was published in the open access Journal for Social Action in Counseling and Psychology and is available at its [website](https://openjournals.bsu.edu/jsacp/article/view/3679).
 Below is the script for simulating item-level data from the factor loadings, means, and sample size presented in the published article.

 Four additional scales were reported in the Pieterse et al. [-@pieterse_anti-racism_2022] article.
-Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
+Unfortunately, I could not locate factor loadings for all of them; in these cases, I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **White Privilege** was assessed using a 13-item subscale from The Privilege and Oppression Inventory** [@hays_initial_2007].
 Items are rated on a Likert scale ranging from 1 (*strongly disagree*) to 6 (*strongly agree*).
 An example item is, "Whites have the power to exclude other groups."
 Higher scores indicate greater levels of White privilege.
 * **Color Blind Racial Attitudes** [@neville_construction_2000] is a 21-item scale that assesses implicit racism-related attitudes.
 The 21 items are assessed on a Likert scale ranging from 1 to 5 with higher scores reflecting greater levels of color-blind racial attitudes.
 I was able to simulate two of the three subscales of the instrument:  Racial Privilege (RP) and Blatant Racial Issues (BR).